hyperledger-archives/sawtooth-core/source/mktplace_developers_guide/mktplace_messages.rst

       "__TYPE__": "/mktplace.transactions.MarketPlace/Transaction"
     }

-Messages contain one of the :any:`mktplace_transactions` and three additional fields:
+Messages contain one of the :ref:`mktplace-transactions-label` and three additional fields:

 :__NONCE__: